iamjoncannon/bermi_faceswap_challenge/README.md

 The -bs option optimized training by defining the batch size, ie the number of images used in each iteration.
 This had to be the closet power of two below the total number of source images.

 The -w option outputs an image periodically to observe progress (see preview.jpg).
-The images was automatically relayed to local machine via s3 through cronjobs on each machine (calling getPreview.sh and putPreview.sh every two minutes) for continuous monitoring throughout the training process.
+The image was automatically relayed to local machine via s3 through cronjobs on each machine (calling getPreview.sh and putPreview.sh every two minutes) for continuous monitoring throughout the training process.
 This monitoring resulted in several additional extraction iterations to improve overall results.

 ## Convert source video woman to JLo

 After training, the model is utilized to process the original video and generate a swapped version.
-The FaceSwap library exposed a cli method to automatically generate a new from the photos.
+The FaceSwap library exposed a cli method to automatically generate a new video from the photos.
 Setting selection here was critical to the final outcome.

 Because this process required several steps, a script was utilized to pseudo-terminal into the remote session, pause training, generate the video, relay the video between remote and local machines via s3, and restart the training process.
 See convertScript.sh.

-This allowed specific options to be experimented with and examined easily, critical for finding the correct settings for the final video:
+This allowed specific options to be experimented with and examined easily, critical for identifying the correct settings for the final video:

 ```Bash
 python faceswap.py convert \